Brainz22/useful_notes/EMP_setup.md

 * `ipbb dep report` after `ipbb proj create ...`.
 * `lsof | grep <.nfs0000000358311012000009a8>`, then `kill PID`.
 The PID will be shown by the List of Open Files `lsof` with input file given.
+* `git rev-parse HEAD`, returns the commit hash of the current repo.
+I use it to check I cloned correct commit versions when needed.

 ## Building FWK